Are You a Sheep or a Goat?

 11) For in this way there will be richly provided for you an entrance into the eternal kingdom of our Lord and Savior Jesus Christ.

 A promise is an assurance we depend on.
 Verse 10 promises we will never fall if we practice faith, moral excellence, knowledge, self-control, steadfastness, godliness, kindness, and love.
 Verse 11 promises we will enter the eternal kingdom of Jesus Christ.
-Verse 8 promises if we have these qualities we will not be ineffective or unfruitful in the knowledge of Christ Jesus.
+Verse 8 promises that if we have these qualities, we will not be ineffective or unfruitful in the knowledge of Christ Jesus.
 How fantastic is this!

 Conclusion:

 Our life on earth is but a blink or breath compared to eternity (Ps.
 144:4).
-So, being mindful of the day of judgment and what God will say to us, should be considered.
-In this post you learned that you are eternally secure when you do the will of God, fear Him, and diligently seek to add to your faith; moral excellence, knowledge, self-control, perseverance, godliness, brotherly kindness, and love.
+So, being mindful of the day of judgment and what God will say to us should be considered.
+In this post, you learned that you are eternally secure when you do the will of God, fear Him, and diligently seek to add to your faith: moral excellence, knowledge, self-control, perseverance, godliness, brotherly kindness, and love.

 RELATED POSTS: